Move Welcome to Omarchy

 Mac Support

-As of v3.0.0, Omarchy has built-in support for Intel Macs.
+As of Omarchy 3, there's built-in support for Intel Macs.
 There are a couple of known limitations at the moment, but as long as you're aware and OK with those; you can breathe some new life into your old Macs by loading Omarchy.

 Please note that installing on an M-series Mac is not directly supported at this time.
 You can find out more about the state of this in #omarchy-on-other in our Discord.